-Other than that, I played a fully intact PC VR game on a standalone headset.
-The visual fidelity had taken a significant hit but was far from unsightly.
+Other than that, you’ll experience a fully intact PC VR game on a standalone headset.
+Or, at least, an early-generation PC VR game (more on that further down).
 The freedom to twist and turn in VR without worrying about wrapping my legs in wires is liberating and, as of this week, you can even play some games in entirely new ways hardly available on PC headsets with controller-free hand-tracking.

-Quest has its fair share of caveats, then.
-A VR enthusiast that’s owned an HTC Vive or Oculus Rift for the past three years is unlikely to be swayed by its limited processing power and somewhat compromised tracking.
+Yes, Quest still has some caveats.
+A VR enthusiast that’s owned an HTC Vive or Oculus Rift for the past three years is unlikely to be swayed by its limited processing power.
 But for the audience that’s sat on the sidelines since 2016, waiting for VR’s various barriers to come tumbling down, Oculus Quest is the real deal.

-There are some nice additions to the design, too.
+But there are some nice additions to the design.
 The head strap, for example, expands and retracts from the hinges, giving you room to pull it on and then have it fit to your head without adjusting it every time.
 That said, the tough rubber strap can dig into the back of your head over time, similar to how the top of your head can hurt when wearing headphones.
-It took a fair bit of fiddling to find the perfect balance but, once I got there, Quest felt great on my head.
+Whereas Facebook has had the luxury of updating many of Quest’s shortcomings in the past year, hardware design isn’t something it can so quickly address.

 Specs And Stuff

-On paper, Quest is about in-line with what you’d expect from a mobile VR headset in 2019.
-Its 1,440 × 1,600 per-eye is an appreciated step up from the original Rift but far from a revolution, with the gaps between pixels still clearly visible once you’ve acclimatized to the device.
+On paper, Quest is about in-line with what you’d expect from a mobile VR headset in 2020.
+Its 1,440 × 1,600 per-eye is an appreciated step up from 2016-era headsets but far from a revolution, with the gaps between pixels still clearly visible once you’ve acclimatized to the device.
 Small text is definitely easier to read but don’t expect an eye-opening jump.
-Audio, meanwhile, adopts the same excellent design from 2018’s Oculus Go.
+Audio, meanwhile, adopts the same convenient design from 2018’s Oculus Go.
 There’s a pair of built-in speakers that allow you to play at a volume that suits you but also hear what’s going on in the world around you.
 Still, if you want more immersive audio, a pair of earphones is advised.

 A three-hour battery life might not sound too impressive for Quest.
 But, in practice, I found this accommodated the headset pretty well.
 Many of VR’s best games simply aren’t designed for three hours of straight play.
 One way or another, they’re too intensive (I certainly had to push myself to stay inside for three hours of Apex Construct).
 My bigger concern is with the two hours it took to fully charge the device again once flat; Quest is a device that will require constant access to a charge port if you’re planning to play regularly though, again, third-party peripherals are there to help.